RobotDegilim/ME461_LABS/README.md

    	ros2 launch spawn_service spawn_target.launch.py object_name:='Donut' number_of_target:=5

- This will spawn targets at random locations within the environment.
-Moreover, you can modify the object_name to any of the available target type.
+ This will spawn targets at random locations within the environment.You are free to modify the object_name to any of the available target types as mentioned below.
 Similarly, you are free to change number_of_targets parameter to your desired number of targets

 ### Note that currently following target types are available:
 	Donut